PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 }
 ```

 In a sense, the number of times the simulation runs can be understood as the max number of paths we would like to visit from a input tree  and `max_actions` can be thought of as the depth of every path in the tree.
+The simulation may end up visiting the same path multiple times, solving that is an optimization for the future.

 ![](images/input_tree_1.png)